gautham1047/College-Life-Planner/README.md

 ### Planned AI Features

 *   **Automated Schedule Population**: Feed the AI a syllabus or document, and it will automatically populate your calendar with important dates.
-*   **Intelligent Reminders**: Get reminders that only trigger when you're actually free, as the AI cross-checks your schedule to suggest the best times.
 *   **Collaborative Task Management**: Coordinate chores with roommates or tasks with a team, letting the AI handle fair division and scheduling.

 ## Built With